 Eating sugary and high-carbohydrate foods causes high blood sugar.
 The body tries to control this onslaught of sugar by pumping out a lot of insulin quickly.
 This is an "insulin spike."

 Over time, high insulin causes cells to become resistant to insulin.
 Insulin resistance leads to higher blood sugar levels.
 High blood sugar levels cause more insulin to be released.
 Another dangerous pattern emerges.

 Your brain requires a constant source of energy in the form of glucose (this is sugar once it's digested in your body).
 In the brain, glucose can easily enter the brain cells.

+Unlike other cells in the body, brain cells do not need insulin to absorb sugar.
+They will absorb sugar directly from the bloodstream because sugar crosses the blood-brain barrier easily.
 However, now that there is sugar flowing through the brain, it doesn't produce mental energy.
 Only with insulin can the brain convert sugar into energy.